Last updated November 17, 2023.

 Select another Monarch to associate it with Monarch 2.

-Now, when you click the Bind Data icon for the different elements, you'll see that Monarch 2 data is available.
+Now, when you click the Bind Data icon for the different elements, the Monarch 2 data is available.

-This article walked you through pulling in data from Contentful.
-Data binding is a robust feature available throughout Builder, wherever you see the four dots.
+This article guided you through pulling in data from Contentful's headless CMS.
+Data binding is a robust feature available throughout Builder, indicated by the icon with four dots.
 You can use data binding to get styles, list data, and you can even filter your results.